Krassnig/krassnig.dev/blog/you-might-not-need-a-use-async-hook.md

 ```

 Inside the async function you can either test whether the signal has been aborted or subscribe to the `abort` event depending on your use case.
+You should prefer the latter if possible.
-The example below implements a delay function by subscribing to the `'abort'` event.
+The example below is implemented by subscribing to the `'abort'` event, but it is quite complicated.

 ```typescript
 export const delay = (milliSeconds: number, signal: AbortSignal): Promise<void> => {